-The best thing that you can do in Genoa is actually walking around the old city centre, the largest in Europe.
+The best thing that you can do in Genoa is walking around the old city center, the largest in Europe.

 Nightlife is not that thrilling but if you are happy with drinking a beer and hanging out in a square in summer or a bar in winter, you’ll have a marvelous time.

 Warnings & Dangers in Genoa

 Genoa is a very tourist-friendly city in Italy.
 It is very safe and there's no reason to fear anything there, just avoid its many secluded streets after dark.

 TRANSPORT & TAXIS RISK : LOW